 This concept will generally lie beyond the scope of general practices which are reliant on national systems.
-In England, GP data controllers rely on a range of protections in these areas which are provided for them under the GP systems of choice (GPSoC) framework and practice/CCG agreements.
-In Wales, Scotland and Northern Ireland IT systems and protections are supplied by NHS Wales Informatics Services, NHS National Services Scotland and Business Services Organisation Northern Ireland respectively.
+In England, GP data controllers rely on a range of protections in these areas which are provided for them under the GP systems of choice (GPSoC) framework and practice/ICBagreements.
+In Wales, Scotland and Northern Ireland IT systems and protections are supplied by NHS Wales Informatics Services, NHS National Services Scotland and Business Services Authority Northern Ireland respectively.
 Practices which deploy their own systems will be individually responsible for them.
 All practices should, however, remember that they have a general obligation to implement organisational and technical data protection measures in all processing activities.

-- 45 HCN (Northern Ireland) or CHI (Scotland). - 46 The GDPR defines pseudonymisation as: 'the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information'. - 47 Recital 26 of the GDPR. - 48 The policy position on pseudonymisation is under developed.
-The ICO is developing guidance in this area. - 49 Information Commissioner's Office (2012) Anonymisation: managing data protection risk, code of practice. - 50 The right to object also applies, however, a GP is highly unlikely not to have 'overriding legitimate grounds for the processing'.
-See section on 'right to object'. - 51 The supplier of the automated decision-making tools is also likely to bear some liability in the event of a claim by a patient.
+- 46 HCN (Northern Ireland) or CHI (Scotland). - 47 The UK GDPR defines pseudonymisation as: 'the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information'. - 48 Recital 26 of the UK GDPR. - 49 The policy position on pseudonymisation is under developed.
+The ICO is developing guidance in this area. - 50 Information Commissioner's Office (2012) Anonymisation: managing data protection risk, code of practice.
+The ICO guidance is in the process of being reviewed and updated. - 51 The right to object also applies, however, a GP is highly unlikely not to have 'overriding legitimate grounds for the processing'.
+See section on 'right to object' - the processing'.
+See section on 'right to object'.52 The supplier of the automated decision-making tools is also likely to bear some liability in the event of a claim bya patient.